kata-containers/www.katacontainers.io/src/pages/supporters/index.md

         Marketing support from Open Infrastructure Foundation via press releases and providing quotes when your company promotes Kata Containers
   text: >-
-    Kata Containers is an open source community stewarded by the OpenStack Foundation (OSF).
+    Kata Containers is an open source community stewarded by the Open Infrastructure Foundation (OIF).
 The Kata Containers community is working to build a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.